cu2/aldebaran/docs/assembly.md

 ## Macros

 Macros are special instructions for the assembler itself.
 They are preprocessed and the result is written into the opcode.
-Currently there are two macros.

 ### .DAT `<param>+`